-- The Regulation includes the obligation to provide the list of ingredients and nutrition declaration (the nutrition declaration became applicable on foods in December 2016)
+Regulation (EU) No 1169/2011 includes the obligation to provide the list of ingredients and nutrition declaration.

 13 March 2017: the Commission adopted a report to the European Parliament and the Council regarding the mandatory labelling of the list of ingredients and the nutrition declaration of alcoholic beverages.
 This report is based on data collected by the Commission through Member States and stakeholders consultations.